0franciscor/rcomp-21-22-de-g1/doc/sprint1/1201382/README.md

 | 10 | 9,58 |
 | 11 | 7,38 |
 | 12 | 5,18 |
 Total = 65,19m
 ###### Sala 4.0.6.
 | Outlet |	Quantity CAT7 (m) |
 |-------------|-------------|
 | 1 | 7,15 |
 | 2 | 5,05 |
 | 3 | 5,45 |
 | 4 | 3,35 |
 Total = 21m
 ###### Sala 4.0.7.
 | Outlet |	Quantity CAT7 (m) |
 |-------------|-------------|
 | 1 | 12,21 |
 | 2 | 10,2 |
 | 3 | 10,63 |
 | 4 | 8,62 |
 Total = 41,66m

 ##### Fiber Optic Cable
 * From the HC to the CP (room 4.0.4) - 18,28m
 * Between CPs (rooms 4.0.2 and 4.0.4) - 3,67m
 * From MC and other building's ICs - 7,55m (indoors)

 ##### Telecommunications Offices
+###### Sala 4.0.2.
+* Since it has associated 16 outlets, there will be 16 connections, so a 24-port CAT7 patch panel will be needed, which is 1U in size.
+###### Sala 4.0.4.
+* Since it has associated 18 outlets, there will be 18 connections, so a 24-port CAT7 patch panel will be needed, which is 1U in size.
+###### Sala 4.1.6.
+* Since the HC connects to the IC and the 2 CP's will need a Fiber Patch Panel, which is 1U in size.
+As the IC connects to the HC and MC through fiber optic cable, one more Fiber Patch Panel will be needed, which is 1U in size.
+* Conecta diretamento tbm a 8 outlets.
+* O espaço guardado para os equipamentos ativos terá um tamanho de 3U.
+* Irá ser adicionado, para além do valor já calculado, um tamanho extra de 6U.
+* Posto isto, o tamanho total para este gabinete de telecomunicações será de 12U.

 ### Inventory: